-Allen School B.S./M.S. students earn a master's degree in approximately one year of courses beyond standard bachelor's requirements.
+Allen School BS/MS students earn a master's degree in approximately one year of courses beyond standard bachelor's requirements.
 Most students are admitted after finishing 300-level requirements in their junior year so they can plan their CSE senior and graduate requirements as a coherent two-year plan.
-The application process for the BS/MS program is extremely competitive, and roughly 30 applicants are admitted each fall.
-The Allen School intends to expand the program when budgets allows.
+The application process for the BS/MS program is competitive, and roughly 50 applicants are admitted each fall.

 The program accepts only currently enrolled UW Seattle CS/CE majors.